Tinikling: Origin

 The dance originated in Palo, Leyte, Island in the Visayas.
 It imitates the movement of the tikling birds as they walk between grass stems, run over tree branches, or dodge bamboo traps set by rice farmers.
 Dancers imitate the tikling bird's legendary grace and speed by skillfully maneuvering between large bamboo poles.

 However, other known stories also explain where this national dance originated from.
 A more popular one is the legend, without historical evidence, that says the tinikling dance originated from Filipino field workers during the time of Spanish colonization.
 It was a form of punishment for workers who worked too slowly in the large haciendas the Spanish had.
 More specifically, two spine-tipped bamboo poles were used to hit the feet of the field workers.
 Legend claims that after a while, the workers trained themselves to dodge the strikes of the bamboo poles.
 What was once a way to avoid punishment now became a form of art and dance.

 As stated, there is no historical basis to support the previous claim.
-Similar dances exist in other regions of South and Southeast Asia that were never under Spanish rule, such as the Cheraw dance in India, Múa Sạp in Vietnam, Lao Kra Top Mai in Thailand, Robam Kom Araek in Cambodia, Karen or Bamboo Chin dance in Myanmar, Alai Sekap in Brunei, Ami Bamboo in Taiwan, and Magunatip in Sabah (East Malaysia).
+Similar dances exist in other regions of South and Southeast Asia that were never under Spanish rule, such as the Cheraw dance in India, Múa Sạp in Vietnam, Lao Kra Top Mai in Thailand, Robam Kom Araek in Cambodia, Karen or Bamboo Chin dance in Myanmar, Alai Sekap in Brunei, Ami Bamboo in Taiwan, and Magunatip in Sabah (East Malaysia) and North Kalimantan (Indonesia).
 It could be said, then, that tinikling is probably a dance of pre-Hispanic origin to which distinctive elements, such as the rondalla, were added as a result of the acculturation process that took place during Spanish rule.

 Today tinikling is taught throughout the United States.
 In grades K-12 the dance is used as an aerobic exercise for physical education classes, to help expand physical movements such as hand coordination, foot speed, and also rhythm.
 Tinikling is commonly performed at schools and on special occasions, such as the Filipino Independence Day, as a celebration of Filipino culture and Filipino pride.